What Is a Pescatarian Diet?

-In the western world, most of us are lucky enough to be able to choose what types of food that we put into our bodies.
+In the western world, most of us are lucky enough to be able to choose what types of food we put into our bodies.
 We are told from the beginning of our lives what we should be eating to remain healthy, productive members of society.
-Not everyone will view this way of eating as logical or safe and they will voice their opinion to you.
-The important thing is to try to not take it personal even though it may feel like it is.
+Not everyone will view this way of eating as logical or safe, and they will voice their opinion to you.
+The important thing is to try not to take it personally even though it may feel like it is.

 Simply talk to the person.
 Tell them your reasoning for choosing to eat this way.
 Stay away from attacking the way they choose to eat because that will guarantee an argument where no one wins.
 Explain it, present your evidence on why and simply leave it at that.

 I have found that this is one of the easiest and less confrontational ways to handle anyone that criticizes your food choices.
 Unfortunately, not everyone will leave it alone, but depending on who it is coming from, just remember that they still believe what they have been taught their whole life, and they are, in fact doing it out of concern for your well being.

 Final Tips for New Pescitarians